Australian Shepherd Blue Heeler Mix: Info, Pictures, Traits & Facts

 Food & Diet Requirements 🦴

-Compared to other dogs, the Australian Shepherd Blue Heeler Mix does not have any particular dietary needs.
-They often do just fine on a commercial diet designed for their life stage.
+Compared to other dogs, the Australian Shepherd Blue Heeler Mix has no particular dietary needs.
+They often do fine on a commercial diet designed for their life stage.

 You must feed puppies a food designed for puppies.
-You do not need to feed them food specifically designed for large breed dogs because this breed often fits into the medium category.
+You do not need to provide them with food specifically designed for large dogs because this breed often fits into the medium category.

 However, you should take care only to feed them the required amount.
-Overfeeding can result in too-fast growth, which can lead to health problems later on.
+Overfeeding can result in weight gain, which can lead to health problems later on.

 Exercise 🐕

-Meeting the exercise needs of this breed can be challenging.
-They are often highly active, as they were initially bred to spend all their day in the field herding cattle.
+Meeting the exercise needs of the Australian Shepherd Blue Heeler can be challenging.
+They are incredibly energetic since they were initially bred to spend all day in the field, herding cattle.
 That takes a great deal of energy!

-Even when they are kept as companions, these dogs will still have this high level of activity.
+Even when they are kept as companions, they will still have this high activity level.
 It isn’t like their body knows that they aren’t working dogs.

-We only recommend this breed for high-activity families.
+We only recommend the Australian Shepherd Blue Heeler for high-activity families.
 If you’re looking for a dog that will run miles a day with you, this mixed breed likely fits the bill.
 If you don’t do anything active daily, you should probably plan on looking elsewhere for a dog.

 Training 🦮